CSE590-01: Vision-Language Foundation Models

 Academic Integrity

 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always a serious offense.
 All submitted work must be your own.
 For the semester project, collaboration within your group is expected, but all work must be original to the group.
 Any use of external code or ideas must be properly cited.
 Any violation of academic integrity will be reported to the Academic Judiciary and can result in failure of the course.
+Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website.